willydlw/leetcode/easy/191/README.md

 ```

 ```
-Example:
+Examples removing least signifcant '1'

     n = 0xF;        1111
     n - 1 = 0xE;    1110
                     -----
-    n & (n-1):      1110
+    n & (n-1):      1110        // least significant 1 removed

     n = 0x18;       0001 1000
     n - 1 = 0x17    0001 0111
                     ---------
-    n & (n-1):      0001 0000
+    n & (n-1):      0001 0000   // least signficant 1 removed
 ```

-Time complexity is O(k) where k are the number of bits set to 1.
+<p>Time complexity is O(k) where k are the number of bits set to 1. </p>

 **Why is method 2 better than method 1?**

-Method 2 reduces the time complexity of method 1 by not checking the zero bit values that are to the right of one bits.
+Method 2 reduces the time complexity of method 1 by not checking the zero bit values.

 Example: input n = 1000 0000 0000 0000 0000 0000 0000 0000

 Method 1 time complexity O(32)
 Method 2 time complexity O(1)

+## Follow Up:

+<p>If this function is called many times, how would you optimize it?</p>

+<p>Answer: precompute hamming weights and store them in an array.</p>